TEE Icon Transparent (1)

 External Technical Advisor

 Nicola is a cryptography researcher and investor.
-Over the last decade, he has led Protocol Labs' Cryptography R&D team who pioneered the use of zero-knowledge cryptography, and was the first check in multiple unicorns.
-Previously, he was a fellow at the Harvard Berkman-Klein Center for Internet and Society and a PhD student at MIT advised by Tim Berners-Lee, inventor of the World Wide Web.
+Over the last decade, he has led Protocol Labs’ Cryptography R&D team who pioneered the use of zero-knowledge cryptography in production systems, and was the first check in multiple unicorns.
+Formerly, he was a fellow at the Harvard Center for Internet and Society and a PhD student at MIT advised by Tim Berners-Lee, inventor of the World Wide Web.